coldrockgames/git-scripts/README.md

 A set of scripts to make git-life easier.

 These are the scripts we use internally at _coldrock.games_.
 The repository is public to allow my students and course participants to gain access to them.
-Feel free to give them a shot, they solve almost all git related tasks with ease.
+Feel free to give them a shot; they solve almost all git-related tasks with ease.

 There's also a `pdf` cheatsheet available with a short help for each of the available scripts here.